plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 ```
 > the `xlsx` handler code

+The file we just downloaded is an edited spreadsheet with some additional columns appended to the end.
+There are also a few base cases that return us to `/admin`
+if we don't supply a file or the file's name is empty.

 ![burp-output](/img/vlookup_hot_singles_img/burpsuite_post.png)
-> the request in burpsuite, with the headers and data that Chrome automatically populates.
+> + the request in burpsuite, with the headers and data that Chrome automatically populates when we submit the form.

-So it seems pretty straightfoward - make a POST request using a crafted `xlsx` sheet to include a file's content, and we might be able to exfiltrate the contents of that file in the field
-with our malicious entity.
+So the exploit I'm going for here seems reasonably straightfoward; given that Microsoft Office documents (like `docx`, `xlsx`, ...) are akin to an compression container like `.zip`:
+1. inflate the document,
+2. define a malcious entity and call it from an internal XML file that will be parsed by the server
+3. re-compress the spreadsheet,
+4. upload this crafted `xlsx` sheet, which should hopefully be parsed by the spreadsheet parser
+5. have the server parse the external entity and include the contents of the specified file into some part of the spreadsheet's internal XML,
+6. maybe exfiltrate the flag in the returned `your_location_has_been_recorded.xlsx` sheet??

-I initially went for [this exotic `PayloadsAllTheThings` XXE payload](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection#xxe-inside-xlsx-file), modified slightly to
+As it seemed to meet my requirements almost exactly, I initially opted for [this exotic `PayloadsAllTheThings` XXE payload](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection#xxe-inside-xlsx-file),
-avoid having to start `ngrok` + local fileservers and deal with the headache that comes with facilitating remote DTD callback garbage.
-We know the flag filepath is `/app/flag.txt` given the
+with a slight modification to avoid having to start `ngrok` + local fileservers and deal with the headache that comes with facilitating remote callback pains (we only want to exfil `flag.txt`, right?).
-challenge's description (though this information is also in the `Dockerfile` in the situation that we weren't explicitly given this info).
+We know the flag filepath is `/app/flag.txt` given the challenge's description (though this information is also in the `Dockerfile` in the situation that we weren't explicitly given this info).

 We can unzip a `spreadsheet.xlsx` into a new directory using `7zip`; I copy the blank Google Sheets document to a payload file and extract its contents to `./XXE/`, placing the
 payload below into `workbook.xml` (the `PayloadsAllTheThings` description indicates that `xml` parsers often touch either `workbook.xml` or `sharedStrings.xml`).